Teaching Ambassador Fellowship

 Education: Houtchens received both a B.A. and Licenciado from Elbert Covell College, an experimental college at University of the Pacific in California.
-Most of the students at Covell were from Latin America, so the school was total Spanish immersion.
+This was a Spanish immersion college contrasting North America with South America.
 Houtchens finished with three majors: Latin American Politics, Teaching English as a Second Language, and Spanish.
-She also holds an M.A. in Bilingual/Bicultural Literacy from California State University San Bernardino, where she served as an adjunct professor in the School of Education.
+She also holds an M.A. in Bilingual/Bicultural Literacy from California State University San Bernardino, where she later served as an adjunct professor in the School of Education.

 Areas of Interest/Expertise: